ColinEberhardt/strava-report-card/README.md

-# Running Report Card
+# Cycling Report Card

-Creates a narrative report card from Strava user's running data.
+Creates a narrative report card from Strava user's cycling data.

  - The service is hosted here, [run-report.com](https://run-report.com/)
  - You can find more details about this via the blog post, [Creating personalised data stories with GPT-3](https://blog.scottlogic.com/2021/12/08/narrative-dashboard.html)